20 Secret Cake Baking Tips We Learned From Grandma

 Next time you have ripe bananas, bake a chocolate cake instead of banana bread.
 Reader Mildred Sherer of Bay City, Texas, says, “Adding a ripe banana to a chocolate cake not only keeps the cake moist, but it also gives it good flavor.”

 Use Parchment Paper

 When baking a layer cake, Mrs. Henry Glieb of Lancaster Pennsylvania, says, “I take a double sheet of parchment paper, set the cake pan on it and cut to the right size.
 Then I put the paper in each pan.
 When it comes time to remove the layers, they slip out easily.”
 Avoid these common mistakes when baking a layer cake.

 Add Some Crunch

 If you want a quick topping for an applesauce or banana cake, Mrs. Randy Mohr of Breda, Iowa, says, “Sprinkle the batter generously with granulated sugar, coconut and chopped nuts before baking.
 The cake comes out with a crunchy topping.”
-Check out the best cake recipe from every state.

 Keep Frosting Soft

 Mrs. Amos Hoover of Denver, Pennsylvania, says, “I add a teaspoonful of vinegar to my boiled frosting.
 This keeps it soft and it doesn’t crack when the cake is cut.”
 These delicious frosting recipes will fancy up any cake.